 - A. Begin maintenance immediately after each area is planted and continue until acceptable lawn is established, but for not less than the following periods: - 1.
-Seeded & Sodded Lawns: 1 Year from date of Substantial Completion. - B. Maintain and establish lawn by watering, fertilizing, weeding, mowing, trimming, replanting, and other operations.
+Seeded Lawns: 60 days from date of Substantial Completion. - a.
+When full maintenance period has not elapsed before end of planting season, or if lawn is not fully established, continue maintenance during next planting season. - B. Maintain and establish lawn by watering, fertilizing, weeding, mowing, trimming, replanting, and other operations.
 Roll, regrade, and replant bare or eroded areas and remulch to produce a uniformly smooth lawn. - 1.
 In areas where mulch has been disturbed by wind or maintenance operations, add new mulch.
 Anchor as required to prevent displacement. - C. Watering: Provide and maintain temporary piping, hoses, and lawn-watering equipment to convey water from sources and to keep lawn uniformly moist to a depth of 4 inches. - 1.
 Schedule watering to prevent wilting, puddling, erosion, and displacement of seed or mulch.
 Lay out temporary watering system to avoid walking over muddy or newly planted areas. - 2.
-Water lawn at a minimum rate of 1 inch per week.

-- D. Mow lawn as soon as top growth is tall enough to cut.
+Water lawn at a minimum rate of 1 inch per week. - D. Mow lawn as soon as top growth is tall enough to cut.
 Repeat mowing to maintain specified height without cutting more than 40 percent of grass height.
-Remove no more than 40 percent of grass-leaf growth in initial or subsequent mowing.
+Remove no more than 40 percent of grass-leaf growth in initial or subsequent mowings.
 Do not delay mowing until grass blades bend over and become matted.
-Do not mow when grass is wet. - E. Lawn Post fertilization: Apply fertilizer after initial mowing and when grass is dry. - 1.
+Do not mow when grass is wet. - E. Lawn Postfertilization: Apply fertilizer after initial mowing and when grass is dry. - 1.
 Use fertilizer that will provide actual nitrogen of at least 1 lb/1000 sq. ft. to lawn area.

-2.1 SEED

-- A. Grass Seed: Fresh, clean, dry, new-crop seed complying with AOSA's "Journal of Seed Technology; Rules for Testing Seeds" for purity and germination tolerances. - B. Seed Species: Seed of grass species as follows, with not less than 95 percent germination, not less than 85 percent pure seed, and not more than 0.5 percent weed seed: - 1.
+- 2.1 SEED - A. Grass Seed: Fresh, clean, dry, new-crop seed complying with AOSA's "Journal of Seed Technology; Rules for Testing Seeds" for purity and germination tolerances. - B. Seed Species: Seed of grass species as follows, with not less than 95 percent germination, not less than 85 percent pure seed, and not more than 0.5 percent weed seed: - 1.
 Full Sun: Recommended species for area, soil, and climate. - 2.
 Sun and Partial Shade: Recommended species for area, soil, and climate - 3.
 Shade: Recommended species for area, soil, and climate.